openfaas/docs/docs/openfaas-pro/retries.md

 * `full` - wait between 0-100% of the exponential backoff delay.
 * `equal` - wait between 50-100% of the exponential backoff delay.

-The feature was influenced by the following [AWS blog post](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/).
+The feature was influenced by [Marc Brooker's article on Exponential Backoff And Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/).

 ## Usage